Rick Cole: City manager and deputy positions

 He became the parish administrator at the San Buenaventura Mission in 2012.
 In July 2013, Cole was appointed by Mayor of Los Angeles Eric Garcetti to oversee budget and innovation efforts after being approached by Garcetti’s transition team.
 They were drawn to Cole's implementation of performance-based budgeting in Azusa and Ventura.
 He had initially planned to remain with the administration, but when offered the position of city manager of Santa Monica, a role he was unanimously selected for by Santa Monica’s council, he decided to leave.

 While as Santa Monica's city manager, a petition calling for Cole's resignation was signed by more than 2,800 people, alleging that Cole asked the City Council to cut programs and furlough city staff, which he denied as rumors.
 On April 18, 2020, Cole resigned from his position as city manager of Santa Monica, citing divisions over budget cuts because of the COVID-19 pandemic.

 During the 2022 Los Angeles City Controller election, Cole supported Kenneth Mejia, who was running against political veteran and councilmember Paul Koretz.
 He reached out to Mejia when he saw the campaign’s billboard featuring the city budget and offered his assistance and advice.
 After Mejia won, he appointed Cole as the Deputy City Controller.

+On June 16, 2025, Cole announced his resignation as chief deputy controller for the City of Los Angeles.

 Return to Pasadena

 On May 10, 2023, Cole announced his candidacy for his former City Council seat in 2024 to succeed Felicia Williams, who was running for the California State Assembly.
 However, in August, Williams withdrew from the assembly race and decided to run for re-election, setting up a contest between the two.
 During the campaign, a mailer for Williams attacked Cole for his efforts 30 years prior, criticizing his actions related to the Tournament of Roses and referencing his controversial "Tournament of Racism" attire.
 Williams faced criticism for the mailers, including from fellow council members, for not focusing on policy and issues.
 In the election, Cole defeated Williams by 19 points, returning him to the City Council.

-On June 16, 2025, Cole announced his resignation.